Christina5P/SustainLuxe/README.md

 Views are added for render function to htmls:s and interaction from users and forms for selling products and update profiles.

-Database it´the place for admin to manage products information, view order history and handle users account and withdrawal.
+Database is the place for admin to manage products information, view order history and handle users account and withdrawal.

 ![Admin menu](static/images/Readme_img/admin_menu.png)